editorconfig-checker/editorconfig-checker/README.md

 tis-620                x-iso-10646-ucs-4-2143 x-iso-10646-ucs-4-3412
 ```

-We do decode these files using the default (non-encoding aware) decoder, but
+We decode these files using the default (non-encoding aware) decoder, but
 this may lead to issues, such as mis-identifying line lengths.

-If a file's encoding can't be determined, we will identify the encoding as
+If a file's encoding can't be determined, we identify the encoding as `unknown`,
-`unknown`, and will report the issue, and decode the file using the default
+report the issue, and decode the file using the default decoder.
-decoder.

 ## Docker